unravelin/code-test-js/README.md

 - Showcase your CSS chops.
 Try and do some amount of original CSS styling.
 - Include a README alongside your code test detailing how to run it.

-This repo includes a basic scaffold using [create-react-app](https://github.com/facebook/create-react-app) which you are welcome to clone and use as a starting point.
+This repo includes a basic scaffold using [vite](https://vitejs.dev/guide/) which you are welcome use as a starting point — just run `npm install` and then `npm run dev` to get started.
 However, if you'd prefer to use something else, feel free to use any library or framework of choice.

 Follow the directions from the recruiter on how to submit the exercise.
-Please do not publish your code publicly on GitHub or any other site; the visibility of your repository should be set to **private**. :warning:
+Please do not publish your code publicly on GitHub or any other site. :warning:

 ## Nice to haves
 - TypeScript Support